its-cyberjaya/constitution/README.md

     * Secretary
     * Treasurer
   3. Divisions may be formed to carry out specific tasks under event committees and will be led by Heads and Deputy Heads.
+  4. An Event Director may appoint or remove the rest of his/her committee members and form divisions under the event with advice from the Executive Council.

+5. Advisors
+  1. Provides advice on every perspective and the direction/objectives of the society.
+  2. Advisors have the right to attend every meeting of society and also give necessary consultation and suggestion on the society’s activities.
+  3. Advisors have the right to examine every meeting reports and documents including the financial records.

 ## Regulation 5: Responsibilities of Executive Council Members